qingqingqingli/libft/README.md

 ## libft
 ***This project creates a library with standard libc functions and some other generic functions.***

+The purpose or this project is not to reinvent the wheels.
+But it helps us to develop a deep understanding of the standard libc functions and how to use them.

 ## Getting started

 ### Compilation